lucasmafra/type-dynamo/README.md

 In order to use DynamoDB in your projects, you must have an AWS access key and secret key.
 If you don't have it, refer to this [link](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console).

-Now, you only have to create a TypeDynamo instance passing your configuration:
+Now, you just have to create a TypeDynamo instance by passing your configuration:

 ```ts
 // dynamo.config.ts